timescale/docs/timescaledb/tutorials/ingest-real-time-websocket-data.md

 ```
 Then check that you use a proper API key received from Twelve Data.

-Continue with one of our complementing tutorials that show you how to
+Continue with one of our other tutorials that show you how to
-efficiently store, and analyze your data after ingestion:
+efficiently store and analyze your data after ingestion:

 - [Store financial tick data in TimescaleDB using the OHLCV (candlestick) format][candlestick-tutorial]
 - [Getting started with TimescaleDB][get-started]